 Then she happily waited three months for me to do the project — even with my high rates.

 When I had my exit call with her, following the completion of the project, she told me multiple times that the conversation we had was totally different from any other she had had with her other prospects.
-I clearly only wanted to work on projects that were highly valuable to my clients.
+I clearly only wanted to work on freelance consulting jobs that were highly valuable to my clients.
 This made her feel 100% comfortable with any pricing I sent her because we had already decided together that it was well worth her hard earned money.

-What solos often misunderstand about freelance consulting
+What gig economy professionals often misunderstand about consulting

 The value of one great client over the course of your career is worth far more than a bunch of small one-off jobs.
 When you establish yourself as a credible consultant, your clients won’t just pass you more work, they’ll also be willing to trust you with their friends and colleagues as well.

-In short — show them you’re different
+In short — show prospective consulting clients how you’re different

 When you speak to your next prospect, make sure you change the conversation you’re having.
 Convince them that:

-• there is someone else cheaper
+• there is someone else cheaper.

-• some other project they’re considering doing is a better option
+• some other project they’re considering doing is a better option.

-You’ll start running a better business — like you envisioned when you started your freelance career.
+In short, you’ll start running a better business — like you envisioned when you started your freelance career.